JackDanna/FogentRoleplayTemplate/README.md

 |        4        |         Hercules, Hulk, or Thor         |
 |        5        |                 Superman                 |

-STR is a character's physical and bodily durability/resistance from physical or bodily damage types.
+- A character with positive STR is more resistant/durable against physical/bodily damage types.
 In combat, for every positive point in STR a character can reduce a Victory Level achieved against them once every combat encounter.
-For every negative point in STR the Narrator can increase a Victory Level achieved against them once every combat encounter.

 Outside of combat, for every positive point in STR a character can reduce an injury against them as many times as they want, granted there is a couple minutes of downtime between each injury.
-For every negative point in STR the Narrator can increase an injury against a character as many times as they want.
+- A character with negative STR is less resistant/durable against physical/bodily damage types.
+In combat, for every negative point in STR the Narrator can increase a Victory Level achieved against them once every combat encounter.
+Outside of combat, for every negative point in STR the Narrator can increase an injury against a character as many times as they want.

 ### Reflex (RFX)